beta-j/Bandit-Wargame-Writeup/Levels/Level17 -> Level18.md

 #
 ## PROCEDURE : ##

-This is a nice and easy task (at least compared to the previous few) - we just need to compare `password.old` and `password.new` line by line and find the only line that is different.
+This is a nice and easy task (at least compared to the previous few) - we just need to compare `passwords.old` and `passwords.new` line by line and find the only line that is different.
 Luckily we can use the `diff` command to make this super easy:

 ```console
 bandit17@bandit:~$ diff passwords.new passwords.old
 42c42